RebelGuy/chat-mate/projects/server/prisma/mysql-cheat-sheet.md

 Don't forget to remove/re-add foreign keys if required or rename indexes.

+# Add an index
+`ALTER TABLE table_name ADD INDEX index_name (column_name ASC) VISIBLE;`

 # Rename an index
 `ALTER TABLE table_name RENAME INDEX old_index_name TO new_index_name;`

+# Delete an index
+`DROP INDEX index_name ON table_name;`

+If it's a unique index that we are deleting:
+`ALTER TABLE table_name DROP INDEX index_name;`

+However, if the index is required in a foreign key constraint, you must first delete the foreign key constraint, then re-add it after (see below).

 # Drop and add a foreign key
 It is not possible to rename a foreign key.
 Instead, you must drop and re-add it: